pytorch/xla/docs/first_steps.md

 Now the [code](https://github.com/pytorch-tpu/stable-diffusion/blob/ss-inference/scripts/txt2img.py) is ready to run on TPUs in a reasonable time.
 More optimization and analysis can be done by [capturing a profile](https://cloud.google.com/tpu/docs/pytorch-xla-performance-profiling-tpu-vm) and investigating further.
 However, this is not covered here.

 Note: if you are running on v4-8 TPU, then you have 4 available XLA (TPU) devices.
 Running the code as above will only use one XLA device.
-In order to run on all 4 devices you need to use `xmp.spawn()` function to spawn the code on all the devices.
-We will discuss an `xmp.spawn` in the next example.
+In order to run on all 4 devices you need to use `torch_xla.launch()` function to spawn the code on all the devices.
+We will discuss a `torch_xla.launch` in the next example.

 # Example 2.
 HF Stable Diffusion Inference
 Now, consider using [Stable Diffusion Inference](https://github.com/huggingface/diffusers/tree/main/examples/text_to_image) in the HuggingFace diffusers library for both the SD-XL and 2.1 versions of the model.
 For your reference, the changes described below can be found in this [repo](https://github.com/pytorch-tpu/diffusers).
 You can clone the repo and run the inference using the following command on your TPU VM: